VenueDriver/site-driver/custom_modules/core/text-molecule/README.md

 ## Molecule Driver
 # Text Molecule
-Molecule destinated to hold string values.
+Molecule destined to hold a string value.

 ### _value : `String`
 `Optional: no`

-`Default: ''`
+`Default: no`

+This property must be provided and be a string value.

 ### _type : `String`
 `Optional: no`